-This song was used as the ending theme of the 2006 Korean horror movie APT [Apartment].
+This song was used as the ending theme for the Japanese release of 2006 Korean horror movie APT [Apartment].

 - I also (usually) put repeats of chorus/verses/stanzas in [brackets] if they’re not written that way in the original lyrics for ease of singing along.

 - If he writes a word in the lyrics but doesn’t sing it, I put it in light grey to make it easier to skip when singing along.

 - I usually romajize katakana characters in CAPITALS, and keep punctuation and line spacing as close to the original booklet as possible.
 If you see me putting spaces before punctuation at the end of a sentence or writing things in mixed-case capitals, that’s because it’s how it was in the booklet.

 - Any comments I had during the romajization/translation process will be included as footnotes so as not to disturb the flow of the song.
 They’re not required reading, but Ruki does some pretty nifty things with his lyrics/kanji choices, or sometimes there’s further explanations about words or phrases in there.